markjmeyer/WPHFLM/README.md

 sample_script.m contains a sample script with a single simulated setting for illustration.

 The Simulations folder contains scripts to run simulations from the manuscript.
+The comparison simulations, comp_ref_mr_, call R from MATLAB using flat-file communication.
+This requires the file refFDB.R to be located in the MATLAB directory.